 Mission > Right to be heard

-Article 1 of the terms of reference of the Hearing Officers ("Terms of Reference") provides that the main role of the Hearing Officers is to "safeguard the effective exercise of procedural rights throughout competition proceedings before the Commission […]."
+Article 1 of the Terms of reference of the Hearing Officer ("Terms of Reference") provides that the main role of the Hearing Officer is to "safeguard the effective exercise of procedural rights throughout competition proceedings before the Commission […]."
 These procedural rights cover the rights of all parties involved in competition proceedings, thus also complainants and interested third persons.

 Article 41 of the Charter of Fundamental Rights of the European Union states that every citizen has the "…right to have his or her affairs handled impartially, fairly and within a reasonable time by the institutions and bodies of the Union."
 This includes "the right of every person to be heard, before any individual measure which would affect him or her adversely is taken ..."

-To ensure the proper performance of their role as the guardians of the right to be heard, the Hearing Officers have the following tasks:
+To ensure the proper performance of their role as the guardians of the right to be heard, the Hearing Officer has the following tasks:

-- deciding on requests for being heard as an interested third person to the proceedings (Article 5 of the Terms of Reference);
+- deciding on requests by third parties to be heard as an interested third person in the proceedings (Article 5 of the Terms of Reference);

 - deciding on requests by complainants and interested third persons to participate at oral hearings (Article 6);

 - deciding on disputes concerning access to the Commission’s file or to documents and information (Article 7) and disputes concerning the disclosure of business secrets and other confidential information (Article 8);

 - deciding on disputes concerning extensions of the time limits to reply to a statement of objections (Article 9);